-Special Effects runs from October 18, 2019 to the end of November, 2020.
+Special Effects runs from October 18, 2019 to November 29th, 2020.
 Entry to the exhibition is free, once you’re inside the museum, which needs a ticket* (of course) or, for example, a Vienna Pass (review).

 How to get to the exhibition

 First find your way to the museum using the travel tips in the Technisches Museum article.
 Once inside, go up the stairs or lift to the 3rd level and the exhibition is on the far side of the floor.